ajay-dhangar/To-Do-App-Js/CONTRIBUTING.md

 4. **Translations**: If you are fluent in multiple languages, you can help translate the To-Do App into other languages.

 ## Getting Started
-Sure!
-Here's an improved version of the "Getting Started" section with step-by-step instructions and full commands:

----

-## Getting Started

 To contribute to the To-Do App, please follow these step-by-step instructions: